How ConsumerAffairs uses cookies

 Narrow down your book collection

-Books are heavy and can be costly to move.
-Donate unwanted books to libraries, schools or thrift stores.
-To make the books you decide to keep easier to carry, pack boxes halfway with books and halfway with soft, bulky items such as clothing, stuffed toys or throw pillows.
+Books are heavy and expensive to move.
+Donate any unwanted titles to libraries, schools or thrift stores.
+To make the books you keep easier to carry, fill boxes halfway with books and halfway with soft, bulky items such as clothing, stuffed toys or throw pillows.

 » MORE: Charities that offer free donation pickup